Daniel J. Frey

 Who has been changed?

-The nurse working a double shift and can't go home because she might carry the virus.
+The nurse is working a double shift and can't go home because she might carry the virus.

 The waitress at the diner who no longer has a job.

-The guy who works in construction because all work has been put on hold.
+The construction worker is currently out of work because all projects have been put on hold.

-The Captain of an aircraft carrier who stood for his crew yet lost his career.
+The Captain of an aircraft carrier who stood up for his crew but lost his career.

-All of us have to one degree or another been changed by this event.
+All of us have been changed to some degree by this event.

 This crisis.